kittenparry/web-update-checker/extras/ideas.md

   - [ ] not to cache (memory) and to a file instead?
 - [ ] ability to visit the page
   - [ ] use opera if possible?
+    - [ ] probably an option to select the browser?
   - [ ] reset update notification on visit?
 - [x] read website links from a text file
 - [ ] ~~probably tkinter and not flask~~